dancromartie/affirmative/README.md

 AffirmOne(affirmativeEndpoint, "rtest", "yep still ok")
 ```

-I hope to add a javascript version too, so that you can record "sign-off" events
-from a gui as well, or simply track usage of certain features (from an "is this
-broken and theyre just not telling me" kind of perspective - there are probably
-other better tools for tracking intricate usage patterns on a UI)

 For now, you can look at the "trigger page" to see how to implement your own JS client.
-I just
-need to make it portable.
+That
+code should make it obvious how to trigger events from JS, if you don't already know how to POST
+things from JS.
+I think it's simplest to just make your own wrappers here.

 ## keys vs event names##